ph4r05/monero-agent/README.md

 Monero uses Ed25519 elliptic curve.
 The current implementation is not optimized to avoid side-channel leaks (e.g., timing) as it serves mainly as PoC.

-The project has multiple Ed25519 implementations.
-One works with the normal coordinates `(x, y)` the other works in extended Edwards coordinates `(x, y, z, t)`.
-The primary representation used is extended Edwards.
+The project uses Ed25519 implementation which works in extended Edwards coordinates `(x, y, z, t)`.
-It is possible to switch between these two implementations.
-Please note a point is not represented in an unique way in extended coordinates and point comparisson has to be done via `crypto.point_eq()` method.

 The only code directly handling point representation is `crypto.py`.
 All other objects are using `crypto.py` to do the EC computation.
 Point representation is opaque to the other modules.